Stanley Park Ecology Society: History

 The Society was formed in 1988 by ecologists and residents in order to upgrade the facilities of the Stanley Park Zoo, which led to the creation of the Stanley Park Zoological Society (SPZS).
 They were responsible for leading conservation programs for threatened species and provided nature education.
 The Park's Nature House was converted from a boathouse on the Lost Lagoon and they turned it into one of their headquarters and is Vancouver’s only existing ecology centre.

 Vancouver residents had voted to phase out the zoo in 1993 and, as a result, the SPZS renamed itself the Stanley Park Ecology Society (SPES).
 Following the closure of the Park's zoo in 1997, the SPES shifted towards conservation and nature education programs while providing ecological advice to the board.

 Staff

-The SPES is overseen by a board of around 14 to 15 members.
+The SPES is overseen by a volunteer board of around 14 to 15 members.
 The staff includes the following: executive director, conservation programs manager, school programs manager, volunteer coordinator and nature house interpreter, fundraising and communications specialist, urban wildlife coordinator, conservation technician and stewardship coordinator.
 However, the majority of people involved with the SPES are volunteers.